rubenbalbastre/deep-research-multi-agent-system/README.md

 * Lead Research Agent coordinating Research Agents
 * Research System (Scope System + Lead Research Agent)

+For a full execution of the system, you should execute `app.ipynb`.
+It will generate summaries of each research made by the Lead Research Agent each time it is called.
+They are saved in f`data/{tool_call_id}/summary.md` The default calls are not organized but just saved for showing purposes.

 ## 🧠 Technical Overview